 A morning sightseeing tour of Dharamshala includes the Tibetan settlement, residence of the Dalai Lama, and the Norbulingka Institute, a registered trust dedicated to the preservation of Tibetan culture in literary and artistic forms.
 We visit also the nearby Tibetan Children’s Village, a boarding school at which orphans are provided with a Tibetan education, clothes, food and healthcare.
 In total, the TCV cares for 10,000 children, many of whom fled Tibet.
-The afternoon is at leisure.

 Dharamshala - Pragpur

 A morning’s drive takes us to the ornamental heritage village of Pragpur by way of a Dharamshala tea plantation and tea factory, where we learn about the plucking and processing of Kangra tea.
 In the afternoon, a walking tour of Pragpur’s beautiful cobbled streets, lined with richly decorated traditional buildings, offers an engaging glimpse of a regal past.
 The Judge’s Court, a splendid country mansion in the Indo-European style surrounded by orchards, is also a delight to explore.
-Our hotel this evening is The Judge's Court (3T).
+Our hotel this evening is The Judge's Court (3-star).

 Pragpur - Shimla

 Echoes of empire still abound in Shimla, now the state capital of Himachal Pradesh - in its churches, libraries and grand colonial edifices such as the Viceregal Lodge.
 There is plenty to enjoy on our morning walking tour, including a visit to the Jakhu Temple, dedicated to Hanuman, the monkey god.
-The afternoon is at leisure to make your own discoveries in sublime Shimla.

 A further day at leisure to do what the British did here from 1819 to 1947 - relax in the beautiful surroundings of Shimla.

-Day 10 Shimla - Kalka - Delhi
+Shimla - Kalka - Delhi

 A scenic rail journey aboard the Himalayan ‘Toy Train’ transports us from Shimla through the Shivalik ranges to the delightful hill town of Kandaghat, where we take lunch at a local restaurant.
 Then we drive to Kalka railway station to board the Shatabdi Express, bound for Delhi.
-Upon arrival, we transfer to the Crowne Plaza Okhla (4T).
+Upon arrival, we transfer to the Crowne Plaza Okhla (4-star).

 Delhi is eight remarkable historic cities in one - grand capitals of various dynasties, and then the glittering jewel of the British Empire.
 An endlessly fascinating sightseeing day takes in the best of Delhi, ‘Old’ and ‘New’, from the intricately hand-carved 12th century Qutab Minar minaret to the graceful garden-tomb of Emperor Humayun, the architectural inspiration for the Taj Mahal, and the beautiful Hindu Birla Temple to the grand avenues and government buildings of Lutyens’ New Delhi.
-We also visit Raj Ghat, the memorial to Mahatma Ghandi and the 17th century Jama Masjid, the largest mosque in India, which can accommodate a remarkable 25,000 worshippers.
+We also visit Raj Ghat, the memorial to Mahatma Gandhi and the 17th century Jama Masjid, the largest mosque in India, which can accommodate a remarkable 25,000 worshippers.

-Day 12 Delhi - London
+Day 13 Delhi - UK